MicrosoftDocs/msix-docs/msix-src/app-installer/troubleshoot-appinstaller-issues.md

 ## Isolate App Installer app issues

-If the App Installer app cannot install the app, these steps will help identify the installation issue.
+If the App Installer cannot install the app, these steps will help identify the installation issue.

 ### Verify app package file installation